 Energy Efficiency and Renewable Energy (Department of Energy)

 Grants are EERE's primary funding vehicle for businesses, industries, universities and others.
 Most EERE grants are awarded on merit on a competitive basis.
 EERE financial assistance opportunities are listed in the Financial Opportunities by Audience database and on Grants.gov or FedConnect.
-For state-by-state information on state, local, and federal incentives that promote renewable energy and energy efficiency, search DSIRE (Database of State Incentives for Renewables and Efficiency).
+For state-by-state information on state, local. utility, and federal incentives that promote renewable energy and energy efficiency, search DSIRE (Database of State Incentives for Renewables and Efficiency).

 Homeland Security --Grants Funding State, Local and Tribal Governments (Department of Homeland Security)